Blog

 AI can automate many corporate roles, but human resources departments will always need a human with empathy and interpersonal skills to navigate employee relations.
 AI is being introduced alongside HR processes to assist in repetitive processes, but the number of human skills needed to recruit, onboard, train, and oversee staff is incredibly hard to transfer to a machine.

-AI can be trained on laws, but it cannot possess the emotional intelligence to reason, argue, and persuade people the way that attorneys need to.
-AI may be able to support lawyers in drafting documents or completing redundant, repetitive tasks, but people are necessary to review content and ensure the laws are upheld.
-Additionally, law positions require strong negotiation, strategy, and critical thinking skills to navigate complex legal systems and ensure that their client’s best interest is at heart.
+AI may be able to support lawyers in drafting documents or completing redundant, repetitive tasks.
+However, people are necessary to review content and ensure laws are upheld and to keep their client’s best interest in mind.

 A major difference between AI algorithms and human cognition is our ability to problem-solve for unforeseen circumstances.
-As any government worker or politician knows, unexpected situations arise daily, and it takes creative reasoning, compassion, and teamwork to address government issues that arise.
-The need for government work is expected to rise over the next decade, and it’s an industry with many jobs that AI won’t replace.
+As any government worker or politician knows, unexpected situations arise daily.
+And it takes creative reasoning, compassion, and teamwork to address government issues that arise.

 Medical Staff (Doctors, Physicians, Nurses, Dentists)

 Healthcare technology has advanced exponentially to support the accurate detection and diagnosis of medical conditions.
+Healthcare requires human judgment, empathy, and adaptability, especially in unpredictable scenarios.
 While medical staff will continue to redefine how they use AI in their roles, they don’t need to fear their jobs disappearing due to AI.

-Outside of the knowledge medical staff possess, their bedside manner and patient-facing care cannot compare to what AI would offer.
-Nurses can comfort a nervous patient, have difficult discussions with family members, and provide attend to patient needs in ways that robots can’t mimic.
+AI can support diagnostics, imaging analysis, and documentation, but humans remain essential for treatment decisions and patient care.
+Nurses can comfort a nervous patient, have difficult discussions with family members, and attend to patient needs in ways that robots can’t mimic.
 Similarly, doctors and dentists are better equipped to navigate unexpected situations than an AI algorithm that is trained for predictability.

 Auditors

 Many organizations saw AI as an opportunity to automate quality assurance and audits.
-In fact, the limitations of AI give human auditors an advantage.
-AI is only as smart as the information it’s trained on, so if data inputs for an organization are messy or incomplete, the AI will produce inaccurate audit results.
-Similarly, not all warning signs or inaccuracies can be spotted by audit numbers alone.
+Auditing requires skepticism, context, and cultural insight, which AI cannot fully replicate.
+AI can flag anomalies and automate data checks, but humans interpret findings and assess qualitative factors.
 Most auditors will attest that interpersonal information, such as nonverbal cues or company culture, can play a role in an audit’s results and requires humans to think outside the box.

 Trade Workers (Plumbers, Carpenters, Construction)